-MGMT-50A Challenges of Leadership: Difficult People/ Tough Conversations

-This course is designed to equip the participant with skills needed to deal with the various challenges of leading people.
-Special emphasis will be placed on practical and proven tools to deal with difficult people and have tough conversations.
+MGMT-50A Challenges of Leadership: Difficult People/ Tough Conversations be placed on practical and proven tools to deal with difficult people and have tough conversations.
 The topic of accountability will be explored in regard to individual performance and organizational success.
 Participants will learn about progressive discipline and how to resolve performance problems.
 Pass/No Pass only.